 - Effective treatment of mild-to-moderate depression

 L-citrulline is another compound studied in sexual health and its role as a key precursor of the nitric oxide cycle is well-studied.
 Nitric oxide is produced in blood vessels throughout the body and is the principal agent in getting and maintaining an erection.
 Increasing the level of L-citrulline can promote the generation of nitric oxide, especially in men with lower levels of nitric oxide production-a common occurrence with age.
-Other common erectile enhancement medications such as sildenafil (Viagra) function by inhibiting the breakdown of nitric oxide, functionally increasing the amount of nitric oxide at its site of action.

 Adverse effects of St. John’s Wort are also well-studied.
 Side effects, when they occur, are generally mild and include stomach upset, tiredness, headache, dry mouth, dizziness, and skin rash.
 It can also increase skin sensitivity to light (photosensitivity).